CCThompson82/RoboND-Kinematics-Project/report.md

 $$ r_{11} =  -sin(\theta_{4} + \theta_{6})$$

 Any set of $\theta_{4}$ and $\theta_{6}$ that satisify these equations will be valid with the given $\theta_{5}$ value.

 ## Code implementation of solving for an IK solution

 The code for these step is located within kinematics.py.
 This module contains an object which is initiated with an instance of ParamServer, containing the requisite transformation matrices and DH-parameters.
 The Solver object contains a method `Solver.solve_IK` that receives the target postion and orientation for the EE, and returns a list of solution sets including the solution provided by the Udacity demo (not discussed), and the two solution sets described by the steps above.

-## Pick and Place Implementation
+## Results

 The logic described above is deployed in IK_server.py within the `handle_calculate_IK` function.
 This function receives a list of poses for a trajectory plan, and returns a list of joint angle states that will yield the trajectory of poses.
 As noted above, 3 solution sets are returned from the `Solver.solve_IK` method.
 Currently, the default solution set corresponds to $(\theta_{1}, \theta_{2}, \theta_{3}, \theta_{4}^{1}, \theta_{5}^{1}, \theta_{6}^{1})$.

 The objective of this project was ultimately to allow a pick and place task to complete without error.
 This objective was accomplished for three solution sets.

 ![alt_text][result1]
->**Figure 12- Results of running the pick and place task with the implemented IK service using solution set 1**
+>**Figure 12- Results of running the pick and place task with the implemented IK service using solution set 1.**  Notice that all 10 of the blue pick objects have been successfully placed in the  container.

 ![alt_text][result2]
->**Figure 13- Results of running the pick and place task with the implemented IK service using solution set 2**
+>**Figure 13- Results of running the pick and place task with the implemented IK service using solution set 2.**  Notice that all of the 10 blue pick objects have been successfully placed in the container.

-## Discussion
+## Summary Conclusion

-This project implements a single solution to the Inverse Kinematics problem, in which a target pose (EE-position and orientation) is converted into a valid set of joint angle states.
+This project implements a single solution to the Inverse Kinematics problem, in which a target pose (EE-position and orientation) is converted into a sets of valid joint angle states.
+This logic was placed inside of an IK service call by which a path of EE positions and orientations could be converted into valid robot states for each way point of the desired robot path.
+Two solution sets were generated using closed-form IK solutions for the KUKA210 robot, using a reference DH-parameter table.
+The solution sets were valid in all cases tested, as the robot pick and place task ran without error in 20 straight pick attempts, using both the solution 1 and solution 2 sets discussed in this report.
+The default solution set is currently set to Set 1, and leaving the default provides excellent results in this task.
+However, it is possible that the execution time could be decreased by a clever way to choose between solution 1 or 2 at each waypoint.
+Moreover, it is possible that more complex environments with more collision objects to avoid may require both solutions (or more) to successfully complete each pick and place.

+In conclusion a closed-form IK solution service was successfully implemented for a KUKA210 pick and place task and this report outlines the theoretical steps taken to accomplish this with reference to the associated code in this repository.